1. Who are we?

 PHES is an umbrella company for membership organisations in Higher Education.
-Currently PHES is the corporate “parent” of five Special Interest Organisations (SIOs); the Association of University Directors of Estates (AUDE), the British Universities Finance Directors Group (BUFDG), the Council of Higher Education Internal Auditors (CHEIA), the Higher Education Strategic Planners Association (HESPA) and Universities Human Resources (UHR).
-BUFDG also includes the Higher Education Procurement Association (HEPA), although HEPA is not an SIO of the company.
+There are currently seven sector organisations under the PHES ‘umbrella’: the Association of University Directors of Estates (“AUDE”), the Association of University Legal Practitioners (“AULP”), the British Universities Finance Directors Group (“BUFDG”), the Council for Higher Education Internal Auditors (“CHEIA”), the College and University Business Officers (“CUBO”), the Higher Education Strategic Planners Association (“HESPA”) and Universities Human Resources (“UHR”).
+BUFDG also includes the Higher Education Procurement Association (“HEPA”).

 2. What personal data we collect and how we use it?

 What we need

 We collect your name, job title, institution, contact details, photo and other profile related data if you are a member or customer.
 If you are booking onto an event, we may ask you for any special dietary or access requirements.

 We collect your personal data to provide the best possible membership service to our member institutions, and to support the HE sector.
 If you choose to withhold requested information, we may not be able to provide you with certain services.